 The Church Recording team usually work in pairs.
 They research and document the memorials, metalwork, stonework, woodwork, textiles, paintings, libraries and windows in every detail for the church record.

-At present we meet on a Monday at the church, usually over the spring, summer, and early autumn.
+Usually we meet in the church over the spring, summer, and early autumn.
 During the winter we work on compilation and research as it's too chilly in the church.
 It is a great way to make new friends, learn new skills, and make a huge contribution to our historic archive.
-We have experienced Recorders that can provide training and a wide range of experts available for advice.
 It can take several years to complete a Church Record.
 Each recording is a voyage of discovery into local history and can become addictive so be warned.

 We are always delighted to welcome new members to the group so if you have a passion for church heritage and would like to become a Church Recorder please get in touch.
-However, you must be a member of the Arts Society to participate for insurance and copywriting purposes.
+However, you must be a member of our Society to participate for insurance and copywriting purposes.